bnicart/js-design-patterns/README.md

 ## Structural Patterns
+> Structural patterns provide ways to manage relationships between objects and also create class structure.
+One way this is achieved is by using inheritance and composition to create a large object from small objects.

 * Adapter
   - Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.